 Dot Registry LLC has designed registration policies with the assistance of several Secretaries of State in order to accurately capture the membership criteria and comply with state regulations applicable to these entities.
 Each entity, at minimum, will be required to submit the following items upon registration:

-This information would be cross-referenced with their state registration information to verify not only the provided information, but the entity’s status of good standing within its state.
-All of these items would be reviewed annually and enforcement mechanisms put in place to suspend or revoke a previously issued domain if the entity does not comply with state mandates for business operations.
+This information will be cross-referenced with their state registration information to verify not only the provided information, but the entity’s status of good standing within its state.
+All of these items will be reviewed annually and enforcement mechanisms put in place to suspend or revoke a previously issued domain if the entity does not comply with state mandates for business operations.

-Additionally, consumers would have instant access to all of our Registrants’ entity information, which greatly reduces or eliminates the possibility of misrepresentation, registration by proxy, or fictitious registrations.
+Additionally, consumers will have instant access to all of our Registrants’ entity information, which greatly reduces or eliminates the possibility of misrepresentation, registration by proxy, or fictitious registrations.